Fame (1982 TV series): Bring Back...Fame

 On 27 December 2008, Channel 4 in the United Kingdom (despite Fame having originally been aired in Britain on BBC1) aired a 90-minute special titled Bring Back...Fame, which sought out and reunited some of the original cast members of the television series.

 Hosted by Justin Lee Collins, and apparently filmed the previous summer, the show followed the presenter around the United States as he tracked down actors from the series and then staged a reunion.
-The program showed Collins appearing to surprise the former cast members in locations, including restaurants, a recording studio, a gym, LAX airport, and a cinema, before interviewing them and persuading them to take part in the reunion.
+The program showed Collins appearing to surprise the former cast members in locations, including restaurants, a recording studio, a gym, Los Angeles airport, and a cinema, before interviewing them and persuading them to take part in the reunion.

 The actors featured were Debbie Allen, Carol Mayo Jenkins, Lee Curreri, Erica Gimpel, Valerie Landsburg, and Carlo Imperato.
 Also interviewed were Irene Cara and the mother of Gene Anthony Ray.
 Whether other actors from the series had also been approached but had declined to take part was not stated.
 Excerpts from the TV series were shown throughout the programme.
 The final scenes showed the six principal actors and a number of backing dancers taking part in a recreation of the title sequence of the TV programme.